valeriog2023/Networks/MULTICAST_NOTES.md

 Becasue all routers use the same RP, if one fails, after the routing converges, the other one becomes available (no reconfiguration needed)

+**NOTE:** an interesting use of anycast RP and MSDP is with VXLAN.. in case Multicast is used for flood and learn, you want to configure multiple RPs and keep them up-to-date